robbedec/resume/README.md

 This can only be compiled with `XeLaTeX` because of some fonts used in the template.
 It also needs custom fonts which can be found in [this repository](https://github.com/robbedec/resume/tree/master/fonts).

 The package Layaureo really wants a4paper apposed to letterpaper, we have to set a flag to keep compiling through warnings.
+This can be achieved by commenting the thrown error in `layaureo.sty`.

 Create document on Linux/MacOS
 ```